-The EPBC Act requires approval from the Minister for the Environment for all actions likely to have a significant impact on matters protected under Part 3 of the Act.
+The EPBC Act requires approval from the Minister for the Environment, Heritage and the Arts for all actions likely to have a significant impact on matters protected under Part 3 of the Act.
 These include Commonwealth actions (section 28) and Commonwealth land (section 26).
 Actions by the National Capital Authority may be Commonwealth actions and the plantation is Commonwealth land for the purposes of the Act.